direktt/direktt-membership/readme.md

 - **Record usages/activate Membership Packages** directly from Direktt mobile app.
 - **Display active personal Membership Packages** to users in Direktt mobile app.
 - **Validate user Memberships** by scanning QR Codes in Direktt mobile app.
-- **Generate reports on Memebrship usage** reports on issued and used membership packages in given time period from wp-admin interface.
+- **Generate reports on Memebership usage** reports on issued and used membership packages in given time period from wp-admin interface.

 ## Documentation